YuanpengL/YuanpengL.github.io/_pages/about.md

 [paper](https://infoscience.epfl.ch/entities/publication/b6a52c0a-5416-4eab-87fa-11f04660d461)

-We present a new class of elastic gridshell that are assembled from locally deployable rotational-surface components for efficient on-site assembly.
+We present a new class of elastic gridshells assembled from locally deployable rotational-surface components for efficient on-site assembly.
 </div>
 </div>